endeavor-in/interactive_image/README.txt

 1. Download Jquery Cluetip plugin from https://github.com/kswedberg/jquery-cluetip/downloads and extract the contents into the following location: 'sites/all/libraries'.
 Rename the folder containing the Jquery Cluetip files as 'jquery-cluetip'.

-2. Download Jquery UI from http://jqueryui.com/download with at least the draggable interaction included, and extract the contents into the following location: 'sites/all/libraries'.
-Rename the folder containing the Jquery UI files as 'jquery-ui'.
+2. Download Jquery UI from http://jqueryui.com/download with at least the draggable interaction included, and extract the contents into the following location: 'sites/all/libraries/jquery-ui'.

 3. Download and place the entire interactive_image directory into sites/all/modules/ directory.